7 Reasons to Go to a Small University

 7. A Smaller Class Size

 If you prefer smaller, more intimate college class settings, small universities are the way to go.
-With fewer lecture halls and more discussions, small universities usually keep the class size below 50.
+With fewer lecture halls and more discussions, small universities usually keep the class size below 50 students.
 You’ll have more opportunities to ask questions, get involved in the discussions and get to know your classmates.

 6. Teaching Done By Professors